HabanaAI/vllm-fork/README_GAUDI.md

 When many requests are pending, the vLLM scheduler attempts to fill the maximum batch size for decoding as quickly as possible.
 Once a request is finished, the decode batch size decreases.
 When this happens, vLLM attempts to schedule a prefill iteration for requests in the waiting queue to restore the decode batch size to its previous state.
 In a fully loaded scenario, the decode batch size is often at its maximum, making large-batch HPU graphs critical to capture.
-Conversely, prefill iterations will typically be executed with very low batch sizes (1-4).
+On the other hand prompt iterations will typically be executed with very low batch sizes (1-4).

 ## Recommended vLLM Parameters